 Senior Designer ?
 5+ years is considered senior.
 Someone with a solid understanding of the industry, and has a firm understanding of all levels of production.
 The ability to not only design the project but to liaise with the client as well.

 Art Director – Is a leader and creative manager.
 They create and direct an idea to pass on to the designers to create.
 They have experience in both written content as well as visual and mediate between copywriters and designers.
 They also help influence, teach and motivate those within their team.

 This gives you a foundation on what you can expect to pay a designer.
 Generally, those with agency experience are paid more than those without it, as they have had experience in dealing with high-end clients, the pressure of screw-ups, last minute briefings with a deadline of yesterday, and have had experience in dealing with a magnitude of projects.
 In addition, anyone with added knowledge or experience would obviously have more to offer, though generally at a higher price as you are paying for a better product.

 7. We know the law

-Unfortunately you can’t just take something off the internet and print it like it was your own; that’s called copyright infringement (read my blog on Copyright Infringement here).
-Things like fonts, image usage, what you can and cannot say or claim according to the ACCC (Australian Competition and Consumer Commission), so you don’t get sued.
-There are a vast range of things you need to adhere to within the market and we need to be across these laws as they are changing constantly now that social media is a big player.
+Unfortunately, you can?t just take something off the internet and print it like it was your own; that?s called copyright infringement (read my blog ‘are you breaching copyright?‘).
+Things like fonts, image usage, what you can and cannot say or claim according to the ACCC (Australian Competition and Consumer Commission), so you don?t get sued.
+There is a vast range of things you need to adhere to within the market and we need to be across these laws as they are changing constantly now that social media is a big player.
 Misleading information is a big one, along with minimum font sizes for legibility in terms and conditions and so on.
 Better safe than sorry right?

 At the end of the day, it is your choice as to how you invest your marketing money.
-Though, as professionals, it’s our job to help you make sure you get the most out of it.
-Would you rather spend $100 and no one see your ad, or $500 and get 20 new customers?
-That’s your choice to make.
+Though, as professionals, it?s our job to help you make sure you get the most out of it.
+Would you rather spend $100 and no one sees your ad, or $500 and get 20 new customers?
+That?s your choice to make.